enkidevs/curriculum/security/appsec/xxe/xxe-prevention.md

 ```

 `set` being an imaginary method that disallows doctype declarations within this set of parsed XML, and sets schemas.
 Instead of client-side doctypes and schemas, manually set the doctype and schema with server-side definitions on XML received from untrusted sources.
 Check your library's documentation for a similar feature or upgrade to a library that has this feature.

-Bookmark this insight to receive links to OWASPs recommended upgrade paths and compliant XML libraries.

 ---